ckoshka/personate/README.md

 * You should add types to everything.
 If your linter can't tell what type a thing is when you hover over it, then you should add some type annotations.
 * Your variable names should be straightforward and transparent enough for Copilot to understand what you're doing.
 Copilot is like a very smart cat, and if you can make a cat understand your code then that's a good sign.
 I love cats.

-I am guilty of not doing some of these things sometimes, if you see any transgressions then you can also make a PR.

 # The little questions

 ## Should I use this in production?